“Clothes means nothing until someone lives in them” – Marc Jacobs

 - Understand how to talk to them

-- Leverage this information in your copywriting.
+- Leverage this information in your copywriting for fashion.

 You’ll need to write like you’re talking to your ideal customer.